About me

 With a Ph.D. in Chinese Literature & Culture from the University of Wisconsin-Madison I offer you expert knowledge around Chinese culture, literature, and language.
 Thanks to a Digital Humanities Certificate from the University of California-Berkeley I am also no stranger to digitization and programming.
 Over the course of the past fifteen years, I have gained extensive experience with the writing of academic texts, both as a student and as a teacher.

 I am well versed in mentoring the writing process for academic papers and theses in German and in English in the humanities, especially in my field of expertise Chinese studies.
 I am also excited about American Studies and Digital Humanities.
-I love working with all texts relating to China in varying genres in both.
+I love working with all texts relating to China in varying genres.
 Translations I offer for general and academic texts, from English to German and Chinese to German.

 Experience

-Lecturer at the University of Wisconsin-Madison
+Lecturer at the University of Wisconsin-Madison, 2017-2023

 Education